tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 With ML-DSA, there are two different approaches to implementing the signature process.
 The first one is to provide the SignedOctets string to the cryptographic library to generate the full signature; this works for SLH-DSA as well.

-The second approach involves using the External&mu;-ML-DSA API allowed by {{FIPS204}}; specifically by the comment to line 6 of algorithm 7 of FIPS 204.
+The second approach involves using the External &mu;-ML-DSA API allowed by {{FIPS204}}; specifically by the comment to line 6 of algorithm 7 of FIPS 204.
 In this method, the implementation calls the External &mu; pre-hashing mode with the SignedOctets string and the ML-DSA public key, which externalizes the message pre-hashing originally performed inside the signing operation (see Appendix D of {{RFC9881}} for ML-DSA pre-hashing).
-The resulting &mu; value is then passed to the cryptographic library to execute the External&mu;-ML-DSA.Sign API, which uses &mu; and the ML-DSA private key to produce the signature.
+The resulting &mu; value is then passed to the cryptographic library to execute the External &mu;-ML-DSA.Sign API, which uses &mu; and the ML-DSA private key to produce the signature.
 This document specifies only the use of ML-DSA's External &mu; mode and does not use HashML-DSA.
 This approach avoids requiring large message inputs to be processed within potentially constrained cryptographic modules, such as Hardware Security Modules (HSMs).

 Both approaches are considered "pure" mode and produce the same ML-DSA signature and are fully interoperable.
 The choice between them depends on implementation preferences, such as whether the External &mu; pre-hashing step is handled internally by the cryptographic module or performed explicitly by the IKEv2 implementation.